Compensation guide · the export-credit question

 The California case study — NEM 3.0 / Net Billing Tariff

-The clearest example of this transition is California, where the California Public Utilities Commission replaced NEM 2.0 (full retail-rate net metering) with the Net Billing Tariff (NBT) effective April 15, 2023.
+The clearest example of this transition is California, where the California Public Utilities Commission replaced NEM 2.0 (full retail-rate net metering) with the Net Billing Tariff (NBT) effective April 15, 20232.
 The new tariff credits exports at an avoided-cost rate that varies hourly — often well under 10 ¢/kWh during the midday solar surplus window.
-Same panels, same roof, same usage: payback math under NBT is dramatically worse than payback math under NEM 2.0.
+Same panels, same roof, same usage: payback math under NBT is markedly worse than payback math under NEM 2.0.

 California's shift isn't unique.
 Several utilities in Nevada, Arizona, Hawaii, and elsewhere have moved through their own versions of the transition.
 The mechanism is similar wherever it happens: as solar penetration rises, utilities push regulators toward compensation structures that reflect the wholesale value of exported solar rather than its retail equivalent.